omniti-labs/template-maker/README.md

 For template actions, the pattern must contain two matching groups.
-The first matching group identifies the key that will be used in the chef attributes/default.rb file, and the second should surround the value, which will be extracted and put in the attributes file.
+The first matching group identifies the key that will be used in the chef attributes/default.rb (or ansible vars) file, and the second should surround the value, which will be extracted and put in the attributes file.

+## Examples

+Templatize sshd_config:

+    ./template_maker.py -p template_kv.txt -f test/sshd_config

+The same, but for ansible:

+    ./template_maker.py -p template_kv.txt -f test/sshd_config -t ansible